websu-io/websu/README.md

 ## Features
 - Run lighthouse-as-a-service through a simple HTTP REST API
+- Run Lighthouse from multiple locations around the globe
 - Retrieve a list of previous results
 - Web UI to host your own internal Lighthouse service
 - Ability to compare results (TODO)